LeeBinder/Asus-Vivobook-S510UA-Hackintosh/README.md

 2. Prepare a macOS installer on a USB flash drive or external hard disk

-3. **Download this repo**, preferably as **.dmg package** from the [Releases](https://github.com/LeeBinder/Asus-Vivobook-S510UA-Hackintosh/releases) section because **a)** each release was tested thoroughly and can be considered a stable mile stone for most users, and **b)** macOS native icons and labels are maintained.<br/>  Alternatively you can download the repo at it's current "0-day" state if you see that's more recent than the latest release date and contains one or more updates you are looking for via the green "Clone or Download" button on the top right of the [repo's main page](https://github.com/LeeBinder/Asus-Vivobook-S510UA-Hackintosh), "Download ZIP".
-Consider the non-release state as BETA, and be aware that GitHub does ***not*** (yet?) sustain macOS native icons and labels in its open repo!

-To be able to boot from your macOS install USB, it needs either one of this repo's EFI folders (recommended: OC EFI) on its FAT (16 or 32) partition.
+3. **Download this repo**, preferably as **.dmg package** from the [Releases](https://github.com/LeeBinder/Asus-Vivobook-S510UA-Hackintosh/releases) section because **a)** each release was tested thoroughly and can be considered a stable mile stone for most users, and **b)** macOS native icons and labels are maintained.</p>  Alternatively you can download the repo at it's current "0-day" state if you see that a) it's significantly more recent than the latest release date, and b) contains one or more updates you are looking for.
+Download via the green "Clone or Download" button on the top right of the [repo's main page](https://github.com/LeeBinder/Asus-Vivobook-S510UA-Hackintosh), "[Download ZIP](https://github.com/LeeBinder/Asus-Vivobook-S510UA-Hackintosh/archive/refs/heads/main.zip)".</p>Consider the non-release state as BETA, and note that GitHub does ***not*** (yet?) sustain macOS native icons and labels in its open repo!<p>To be able to boot from your macOS install USB, it needs either one of this repo's EFI folders (recommended: OC EFI) on its FAT (16 or 32) partition.

 4. Recommended: connect a mouse via USB in case Trackpad does not work right away